craftcms/shopify/README.md

 #### Store Hostname

 The last piece of info you’ll need on hand is your store’s hostname.
-This is usually what appears in the browser when using the Shopify admin—it also appears in the Settings screen of your store:
+This is usually what appears in the browser when using the Shopify admin—it’s also shown in the Settings screen of your store:

 <img src="./docs/shopify-hostname.png" alt="Screenshot of the settings screen in the Shopify admin, with an arrow pointing to the store’s default hostname in the sidebar.">